Drop-In Advising Appointments:

 Students will demonstrate they know:

-- Admission procedures for the Bachelor of Science in Nursing (BSN) program, including a familiarity with the admission policy and procedure for the program through which they were admitted or are seeking to be admitted.
+- Admission procedures for the Nursing program, including a familiarity with the admission policy and procedure for the program through which they were admitted or are seeking to be admitted.

 - Curricular requirements, progression standards, course sequencing, and grading policies, in order to graduate in a timely fashion.

-- Academic policies and procedures as outlined in the Undergraduate Catalog, Hilltopics, and the BSN Handbook.
+- Academic policies and procedures as outlined in the catalog, Hilltopics, and the nursing handbook.

 - Career and professional development opportunities available within the field of nursing as well as on-campus support for identification and exploration of career paths.